 American folk musicians of regional and national renown perform at the Ozark Folk Center's evening concert programs as well as entertaining park visitors during daylight hours.
 The Folk Center is proud to offer fine instructional music events in addition to highly entertaining concerts, including Arkansas music programs such as the Annual Dulcimer Jamboree, Folk Dance Days, String Band Week and the Annual Autoharp Workshop.

-The Ozark Folk School offers non-competitive learning experiences in traditional crafts as well as music, and there's more!
-Our tribute events honor Southern music legends Merle Travis, Jimmy Driftwood, Grandpa Jones and Jimmie Rodgers.
-Feature Concert, Celebrity concerts and other special Arkansas music events feature Irish dance and music, Appalachian clogging, folk humor and storytelling, and the lore of the Cowboy.
+Our tribute events honor Southern music legends Merle Travis, Jimmy Driftwood, and Grandpa Jones.
+Featured Concerts, Celebrity concerts and other special Arkansas music events feature Irish dance and music, Appalachian clogging, folk humor and storytelling, and the lore of the cowboy.
 The Arkansas State Old Time Fiddle Contest is a favorite annual occasion.
 The American Roots Music Concert Series features contemporary and traditional performers that represent not only where American folk music has been, but also where it's going.

 Monthly Music Schedule to see who is playing this month in the Craft Village or at the large auditorium.
 Come join us for an American Ozark folk music concert or learn to play a traditional folk instrument in a relaxed and friendly atmosphere.
 You'll find out why so many people love to visit the Ozark Folk Center again and again.